 Racially provocative flyers surface on Cross Campus

-There are two University Editors, who are responsible for editing six to eight University stories each night, sending out GAs, reviewing pitches from beat reporters each week and coordinating larger investigative projects.
-They are typically juniors who have been working with the desk for two years, most recently as a beat reporter in their sophomore year.
+There are two University Editors, who are responsible for editing University stories each night, sending out GAs, reviewing pitches from beat reporters each week and coordinating larger investigative projects.
+They are typically juniors who have been working with the desk for two years, most recently as a beat reporters in their sophomore year.

-Beat Reporters are typically sophomores who have completed a semester or a year as an Associate Beat Reporter.
-They apply for a “beat,” or area of coverage, their sophomore fall.
-Examples of beats include: Student Life, Student Activism and Woodbridge Hall.
+Beat Reporters are typically sophomores who have spent at least a semester writing for YDN during their first year at Yale.
+They apply for a “beat,” or area of coverage, in late September their sophomore fall.
+Beat reporters write from three to five stories a week.
+Examples of beats include Student Life, Faculty&Academics, and Woodbridge Hall.

-University Associate Beat Reporters and University Staff Reporters are typically first years who have completed a semester as a Contributing Reporter in the fall and heeled at the end of the fall semester.
-In their spring semester, after they join staff, they have the option of working as a Staff Reporter taking General Assignments or applying for a “mini beat, ” where they cover a particular area of news and work with the beat reporter directly above them.
+Associate Beat Reporters are typically first-years who have completed a semester as a Contributing Reporter in the fall and heeled at the end of the fall semester.
+In their spring semester, after they join staff, they have the option of working as a general Staff Reporter taking General Assignments or applying for an Associate Beat (colloquially known as a “mini beat”).
+Associate Beat reporters get assigned an area of the University to cover, much like beat reporters (but the mini beat area is much smaller in scope).
+Associate Beat Reporters and general Staff Reporters are required to write at least one story a week.
+Mini beats include the Yale College Council, Greek Life, and Academic Centers.
 It’s never too late to join staff, however, even if you’re a sophomore or a junior!